Welcome to my Blog!

 Politics & World Events

 April 13, 1975, marked the outbreak of the Lebanese Civil War, a conflict that would last 15 years and reshape the political and religious landscape of the Middle East.
 Its legacy still influences regional tensions and the complexities of sectarian governance today.
 On April 17, 1961, the failed Bay of Pigs invasion in Cuba demonstrated the limits of covert intervention during the Cold War and remains a case study in intelligence miscalculations and geopolitical risk.
+Also, the 1993 Waco siege ended, and the 1943 Warsaw Ghetto Uprising happened.
+Let’s not forget the start of the American Revolutionary War in 1775.
 Meanwhile, on April 18, 1955, Albert Einstein died, whose work not only revolutionized science but also influenced global discussions on nuclear policy and peace during a tense political era.

 Major Tragedies or Turning Points